 Tax incentives and/or other incentives for drivers of electric vehicles in MN.

 Great River Energy's Revolt initiative offers the ability to power a PEV with 100% wind energy for the lifetime of the vehicle.
 The program requires no additional cost, however standard or off-peak rates still apply for the electricity used.
-For more information, see Revolt's Wind Energy Promotion page.
+For more information, see the Great River Energy Revolt website.

 Xcel Energy offers a pilot program for residential customers who own or lease a PEV.
 The program provides discounted Level 2 electric vehicle supply equipment, installation, and charging costs.
-Enrollment is currently closed (verified September 2018).
-For more information, see Xcel Energy's EV Service Pilot website.
+For more information, including enrollment, see the Xcel Energy EV Service Pilot website.

 Lake Region Electric Cooperative (LREC) offers a TOU rate to members with PEVs enrolled in the ChargeWise program.
 To be eligible for the TOU rate, vehicles must use a separate sub-metered circuit.

 LREC also offers a rebate of up to $500 for the installation of Level 1 or Level 2 EVSE.

 For more information, see the LREC ChargeWise website.